Search Life on La Lune

 One of the things that distinguish French houses from English ones is the use of shutters.
 This is not to say that no English houses have them; rather, that a lot of French buildings do, especially in the … Continue reading

+This post was written three years ago.
+This year, 2017, the solstice occurs at 4.28 pm GMT on 21st December.
 We’re in winter now, marked by a sharp frost and bright sunshine (hurray!).
-The winter solstice occurred today in France at 00.03 Central European Time.
-The December solstice marks the shortest day/longest night of the year.
-This is when … Continue reading
+The winter solstice occurred today in … Continue reading

 We have recently returned from our fifth visit to Corsica, the setting for my novel, The House at Zaronza.
 L’Île de Beauté is a captivating place, with a savage beauty and a culture all its own.
 If you haven’t … Continue reading